vladimino/geo/Readme.md

-# Tech Test from Itembase
+# Simple geolocation console app

 This is a toy project to get an expirience with command line applications.